 The notification settings feature on VA.gov allows users to proactively establish the way in which the VA communicates with them.
-Over time, this section will expand to include additional notification items and channels (i.e., text versus email).
+Over time, this section will expand to include additional notification items and channels (i.e., text message versus email).

 User Access